roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 **

-I don&#8217;t remember the details, but my notes show I didn&#8217;t even deal any damage during the two games!
+I don&'t remember the details, but my notes show I didn&'t even deal any damage during the two games!

 3-3 matches, 6-7 games

-At this point, there&#8217;s no use in dropping, I go to try to win round seven and get a booster pack.
+At this point, there&'s no use in dropping, I go to try to win round seven and get a booster pack.

 **